LeedsMSc/ScopingData/README.md

 of Title, Title and Abstract, and MESH searches.
 The purpose was to find a balance between search comprehsiveness and the number of false positive results.

-2. These are the preliminary searches performed in Medline to check that a search string returned the same number of results as single-search-term searches.
+2. These are the preliminary searches performed in Medline to check that a search-string returned the same number of results as single-search-term searches.

 3a.
 An Excel workbook with the search-terms that we underpinned the searches performed for our scoping review.